Lightroom Presets are ‘One-Click Wonders’ and enable a series of complex edits to be applied to an image with a single click of the mouse.

 Installing Lightroom Presets

-- Copy the folder of Presets into the ‘Develop Presets’ folder in Lightroom (you can find this folder by opening Lightroom’s Preferences and then clicking on the ‘Show Lightroom Presets Folder’ button in the Presets Tab.
+- Copy the folder of Presets into the ‘Develop Presets‘ folder in Lightroom (you can find this folder by opening Lightroom’s Preferences and then clicking on the ‘Show All Other Lightroom Presets Folder‘ button in the Presets Tab.
+NOTE > DO NOT click on the Show Lightroom Develop Presets folder – which is inside a folder called Lightroom)

-- Restart Lightroom after installing the Presets.
-You will then find the Presets in the Presets panel in the Develop Module.
+- Wait for a minute or two for the presets to be converted and loaded (restart Lightroom if they do not load automatically).
+You will then find the Presets in the Presets Panel in the Develop Module.

 Select one of your images (it is better to start on an image that was correctly exposed so that you can clearly see the effect as the preset will not adjust a badly exposed image)